Marsili

-Marsili is a large undersea volcano in the Tyrrhenian Sea, about 175 km south of Naples.
+Marsili is a large undersea volcano in the Tyrrhenian Sea, it is located approximately 140 km north of Sicily and approximately 150 km west of Calabria.
 The seamount is about 3,000 m (9,800 feet) tall; its peak and crater are about 450 m below the sea surface.
 Though it has not erupted in recorded history, volcanologists believe that Marsili is a relatively fragile-walled structure, made of low-density and unstable rocks, fed by the underlying shallow magma chamber.
 Volcanologists with the Italian National Institute of Geophysics and Volcanology (INGV) announced on March 29, 2010, that Marsili could erupt at any time, and might experience a catastrophic collapse that would suddenly release vast amounts of magma in an undersea eruption and landslide that could trigger destructive tsunamis on the Italian coast and nearby Mediterranean coastlines.

 Geomorphology

 Marsili belongs to the Aeolian Islands volcanic arc.
 It is one of the largest volcanoes in Europe, with a length of 70 km and a width of 30 km, larger than Mount Etna.
 It was discovered during the 1920s and named after Italian geologist Luigi Ferdinando Marsili.
 Extensive studies have been carried on only since 2005 as the Italian National Research Council started a vulcanology research program on the site.

 The volcano rises from a plateau of thin oceanic (or pseudo-oceanic) crust with a thickness of only 10 km, which forms its own sea basin.
 The basin crust is made of tholeiitic basalt which is most typical of inflated basins at the back of oceanic volcanic arcs.
 The Marsili basin appears to have formed very recently (2 million years) as a consequence of the growth of the volcanic arc, and Marsili could be the result of the thermal inflation of the thin crust at the center of the basin.
 The start of the volcano activity could date back as recently as 200,000 years ago.
 Evidence of lava flows on the mountain flanks was found.
 Evidence of catastrophic collapses of previous other undersea volcanoes in the same area was also found.